 It took a week of intense creative work to get to the key design concept─the best possible for the ITTI Digital project.

 The design concept presentation was a hugely anticipated and emotional step─both for us and for ITTI Digital.
 We had been working very hard on the research and engineering phases while creating the core of the solution.
-Now, it was finally time for ITTI Digital to meet their new world-class product that had already changed their business through the design process.
+Now, it was finally time for ITTI Digital to meet their new world-class banking system that had already changed their business through the design process.

 The Key Design Concept presentation turned out to be a truly remarkable moment.
 ITTI Digital team members couldn't hide their emotions of joy and delight as they admitted that they feel thrilled and the ITTI Digital design concept exceeded their expectations!

 We've guided you through the whole process, and now it's time to review the results.
 This is the ready-made design and architecture based on the research that, as of today, is being developed by the ITTI Digital IT team and soon will be available worldwide for any bank to purchase!

 We wanted to provide users with a service that would make their tasks quick and easy to implement, but their motivation and inspiration were also very important to us.

 We focused carefully on the login screen, as that's the first thing greeting an employee in the morning.
 We wanted to provide an inspiring, calming and focused tone for the day ahead.

 We did that by displaying a remarkable view of nature in the background of the screen, as well as a quote by a successful, well-known person.
 Every time the employee assesses the login screen, he/she is greeted by a different picture and quote to instill a peaceful mood.
 The login is quick, as the solution remembers the employee's user name, and only the password needs to be entered.